muratk5n/thirdwave/en/2021/10/political-aspects-full-employment-kalecki.md

 drains the cash off; and this is equivalent to the imaginary process described above.

-What happens, however, .if the public is unwilling to absorb all the increase in Government securities ?
+What happens, however, if the public is unwilling to absorb all the increase in Government securities ?
 It will offer them finally to banks to get cash (notes or deposits) in exchange.
 If the banks accept these offers, the rate of interest will be maintained.
 If not, the